 While there is no cure for Bruxism, the condition can be managed.
 The most common method to alleviate pain and discomfort is a Nightguard.
-Sufferers of Bruxims that have already experienced severe damage should ask Robert M. McLean DDS, Atlanta & Marietta about restorative solutions, such as Veneers.
+Sufferers of Bruxims that have already experienced severe damage should ask Robert M. McLean, DDS about restorative solutions, such as Veneers.

 Saliva flow is important other than appearance and comfort.
 It keeps the mouth moist and aids in chewing, swallowing, digestion and speech.
 Dry mouth is a condition from the lack normal saliva flow.

 - Related to surgery

 - Blood pressure

 - Some mouth washes high in alcohol content